kaanarikk/Hypercomplex-kNN/README.md

 - **Kaan Arık** – Sakarya University of Applied Sciences
 - **Arzu Sürekçi** – Sakarya University of Applied Sciences
 - **Hidayet Hüda Kösal** – Sakarya University, Department of Mathematics

----

-## 📝 License
-This project is released under the **MIT License**.
-You are free to use, modify, and distribute it with attribution.